MechanicalRock/mechanicalrock.github.io/_posts/2022-06-24-fivetran-webhook-notifications.md

 <br>

-When a Fivetran sync ends in failure, or a dbt trasnformations fails, Fivetran will post to our webhook, which then in turn will send a message to our slack webhook.
+When a Fivetran sync ends in failure, or a dbt transformation fails, Fivetran will post to our webhook, which then in turn will send a message to our slack webhook.

 <br>
 <img src="/img/slack_fivetranmessage.png" alt="drawing" width="400"/>